Issuer Integration

 - The PoP JWT signature against the

-cnf.jwkfrom the attestation - Various claims (expiration, audience, timestamps, replay protection)
+cnf.jwkfrom the attestation - Claims such as expiration, audience, timestamps, and replay protection

 Prerequisites